GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2013-04-25-converting-lmde-into-debian-testing.md

 ---
 layout: post
 title:  Converting LMDE into Debian Testing: Results
+category: linux
 ---

 Yesterday, I replaced the LMDE entries in my sources.list with entries for Debian Testing.
 Then I ran a dist-upgrade.